micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 The configuration of the board is divided into two parts: the set-up of the hardware and the set-up of the software.

 ## Set-up the hardware
-First we're going to connect the Pmodrf2 radio.
-To do so, follow the next wiring table:
+First we're going to connect the PmodRF2 radio.
+To do so, follow the wiring table below:

 - `Board D13` -> `MRF24J40 SCLK`
 - `Board D12` -> `MRF24J40 MISO`